saltyorg/docs/docs/saltbox/upgrade/traefik3.md

 9. Changed the rutorrent image since the previously used one was no longer getting updates.
     1. No longer includes autodl
 10. Docker volumes such as /data, /tv and /movies are no longer mounted by default.
-    1. Restore the old behaviour by setting `docker_legacy_volume: true` using the inventory.
+    1. Restore the old behavior by setting `docker_legacy_volume: true` using the inventory.

+As with any major update double check your inventory edits are in line with any changes made to the roles.
+Ask on the discord if in doubt.